bbatsov/batsov.com/_posts/2011-04-29-one-shell-to-rule-them-all.md

 ## Keybindings

-By default zsh uses Emacs keybindings which is perfect for a long time Emacs user like me. zsh doesn't use readline, instead it has its own line editing library called zle, which is much more powerful. vi users are not forgotten and can switch zsh to vi keybindings with the
+By default zsh uses Emacs keybindings which is perfect for a long time Emacs user like me. zsh doesn't use `readline`, instead it has its own line editing library called `zle`, which is much more powerful. vi users are not forgotten and can switch zsh to vi keybindings with the
 command: